A little about John Merrill

 He is acknowledged as being Britain's most experienced hiker and the world's greatest marathon walker.

 He has completed a remarkable and unequalled number of marathon walks - walking more than 28 miles per day on average - including being the first person to walk around Britain - 7,000 miles - in ten months.
-He has walked across Europe,
+He has walked across Europe - 3,000 miles,

-Canterbury, Walsingham and Trondheim in Norway.
+Canterbury - five times,, Walsingham - four times and Oslo to Trondheim - 450 miles, St. Olav's Way in Norway.
 Many more marathons and

 and publishes himself.
 After his coast walk he realised the fame game prevented